In fall 2020, NAMI BI sent the letter below to an address list of Block Island people, both year round and those who are

 Mental illness suffers so much from silence and stigma, that many people do not realize how many individuals suffer and their families and friends absorb consequences.
 They keep quiet.
 Given Rhode Island statistics* and the number of people in the local population, as the services become better known, it would seem that the number of individuals using the service will continue to increase as they have done each year they have been offered.
 At one time in 2014, there was a waiting time of four weeks for a client needing a first appointment.
 Now, in 2016, the current operating process for all activities is only funded for the limited number of hours used by the Case Manager in organizing the once weekly telemedicine appointments.
 The hours for which the manager, Tracy Fredericks, is employed are being used to the maximum, and indeed beyond as she responds willingly to emergency, to enabling the finding of counseling help, and other issues that take more of her time.
 Extra time is not funded.

 Educational meetings mostly take place during the summer season when it is hoped that a wider audience can be reached.
 The summer programs presented have been made possible by the generosity of the speakers who have given their time freely, and by the venue (Island Free Library) also free.
 Members of the NAMI BI Board give their time to organize the presentations.
 In the past, some possible speakers have had to refuse as travel and residence costs on the island could not be borne by either speaker or NAMI BI.

 NAMI BI needs are threefold:

 First the obvious one for any non-profit, we need donations in order to keep going.
 As described in more detail below, we want to offer more services and expand programs, both of which are indeed required.
-A generous donor will match any gift you make so that we can continue to provide psychiatric services and support on Block Island.
-Donate to NAMI Block Island, PO Box D2, BI RI 02807.
+Any gift you make helps us continue to provide psychiatric services and support on Block Island.
+Donate to NAMI Block Island, PO Box 1719, BI RI 02807.
 All gifts are fully tax deductible.